Doreen Rosamund Averil Tobeason1

 Dudley Sinclair Elliot was born on 14 January 1890.1 He was the son of Commander Charles Sinclair Elliot and Florence Louisa Dudley.1 He married Annie Caroline Howard, daughter of William Hammett Howard, on 28 August 1913.1 He died on 12 October 1917 at age 27, killed in action.1

-He fought in the First World War.1 He gained the rank of Lieutenant in the service of the Australian Imperial Force.1
+He fought in the First World War.1 He gained the rank of Lieutenant in the Australian Imperial Force.1

 Child of Dudley Sinclair Elliot and Annie Caroline Howard